 In a previous blog located here:

 I stated that playing along with recordings is one of the best things you can do to train your ears to spontaneously react and hear chord changes.
-Many times a student doesn’t know where to begin with ear training and if they try to start with a song that has too many chords it gets frustrating fast.
+Many times a student doesn’t know where to begin with ear training and if they start with a song that has too many chords it gets frustrating fast.
 This is why it is so important to start with the simple and build up to more complex structures.

 So with that said, I’ve decided to compile a list of songs that contain two to three chords maximum.
 I’m listing the chords the song contains, the first chord listed gives you the key.
 I’m listing the name of the person who recorded it in the given key next to the song.
 All you have to do is type the song title and artist in YouTube and you will find the referenced recording.

-These particular recordings were chosen not because I believed they represent the best recordings but because out of the choices available on youtube they were in easier keys or at slower paces than some of the more famous versions.
+These particular recordings were chosen not because I believed they represent the best recordings but because out of the choices available on YouTube they were in easier keys or at slower paces than some of the more famous versions.
 In other words, they were picked with the beginner in mind.
 I also picked some versions because they had lyrics, even if the song is traditionally played as an instrumental now (Grandfather’s Clock is an example of this).
-It is generally easier for the beginner to follow a song with words.
+It’s generally easier for the beginner to follow a song with words.
 I strongly recommend on songs with lyrics getting to the point you can hum the tune without the music playing, this requires lots and lots of listening.

 I made sure to list the artist with the key because if you only know the song title it’s not enough.
 Why?
 Many recordings are strange keys or keys the beginner doesn’t already know how to play in.
 The only keys represented in this list are Dminor, G,A,E and C. E is possibly the least familiar for the beginner; however, I don’t believe it will prove too difficult provided a little practice.